inspire-eu-validation/download-service/A.02.TGR2.conformtoAtomSpecification.md

 # Conform to the Atom specification

+**Purpose**:

-**Purpose**: all feeds must conform to the Atom specification RFC 4287
+All feeds must conform to the Atom specification RFC 4287

 **Test method**

 The Atom Download service feed and all entries for a Atom Dataset feeds must validate against the Atom specification [RFC 4287](http://tools.ietf.org/html/rfc4287).

 * validate the Atom service feed to RFC 4287